When the crisis is over…your recovery begins

 - Module 3: Understanding the current organizational situation

-Ability to analyse the current situation of the business by using tools such a SWOT, PESTLE and SIPOC etc.
+Ability to analyse the current situation of the business.
+Understand how leadership will develop startegy by using tools such a SWOT, PESTLE and SIPOC etc.

 - Module 4: Planning the restoration of the new normal business